20Engma/Smart-Mirror/README.md

 # Smart-Mirror

 # Overview
-Welcome to the Smart Mirror project, a culmination of efforts from the Embedded Systems term last year.
+Smart Mirror project, a culmination of efforts from the Embedded Systems term last year.
 This project aims to provide students and enthusiasts with a comprehensive guide to creating a feature-rich smart mirror using simple components.
 The mirror displays real-time information such as weather updates, news headlines, and your calendar, tailoring the experience to your preferences.

 # Features
 1-Respond to touch using IR FRAME